 - Pivoting to Monetize Mobile Hyperlocal Social Gamification by Going Viral — Schuyler Erle’s stellar talk at the open source geospatial tools conference.
 Video, may cause your sides to ache.

 - Twitter Storm (GitHub) — distributed realtime computation system, intended for realtime what Hadoop is to batch processing.
 Interesting because you improve most reporting and control systems when you move them closer to real-time.
 Eclipse-licensed open source.

-ENTRIES TAGGED "realtime data"
+"realtime data" entries